What is the final interchange design and why was it chosen?

 When will construction begin?

 Preliminary work has already begun, but the most significant construction is scheduled to occur in 2021 and 2022.
-Construction work in 2020 is outside the existing roadway area with little disruption to existing traffic patterns.

 How long will the North Split interchange be under construction?